-During the three months ended April 30, 2024 and the Fiscal Year ended January 31, 2024, neither the Trust nor the Partnership have provided any implicit or explicit financial support for which they were not previously contracted.
+During the ninethree months ended October 31, 2024 April 30, 2025 and the Fiscal Year ended January 31, 2024 January 31, 2025, neither the Trust nor the Partnership have provided any implicit or explicit financial support for which they were not previously contracted.
 Both the Partnership and the Trust provided mortgage loan guarantees which allowed our properties to obtain financing as needed.